Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

-Doing a cleanup is synonymous with unsharing files or teams.
-This can be performed manually from the Insights page or automated with or without user involvement.
+Doing a cleanup is synonymous with unsharing files, folders, or removing external members from teams.
+This can be performed manually in the Insights page by an admin or in the Cleanup page by the end user.
+It can also take place in the automated cleanup process - with or without user involvement.

 |